dimplevr/minoan_museum/README.md

 ## Description

 Minoan_Museum application is a windows form application written in C#.
-A user or guest can log in and
+There are two role users, guests and registered users.
+Guests have limited access whereas registered users have whole access.

 ## Getting Started